Inventory Management

 Fill Rate

-How These 5 Metrics Work Together
+How These 5 Inventory Metrics Work Together

 These metrics do not work in isolation.
 Inventory turnover tells you if stock is moving.
 DSI tells you how long it sits.
 Carrying cost tells you what sitting costs.
 Stockout rate tells you where the gaps are.
 Fill rate tells you how reliably you close those gaps.

-If your turnover is low and your carrying cost is high, you are overstocked on slow-moving items.
-If your fill rate is high but your stockout rate is also high, you have a category problem — some SKUs are masking others.
+Run all five on a weekly or monthly basis.
+A simple spreadsheet works.
+Track trends over time, not just single snapshots.
+Low turnover combined with high carrying cost means you are overstocked on slow-moving items.
+High fill rate with a high stockout rate means some SKUs are masking others.
 Each combination points to a different fix.

 What to Do With the Numbers

+Inventory management is not about the most sophisticated system.
+It is about tracking the right numbers consistently and acting on what they tell you.
 Start with turnover and DSI.
-Add carrying cost in your first week.
-Track stockout and fill rate from month one.
-Within 90 days, you will have more clarity on your inventory than most managers achieve in a year.
+Add carrying cost in the first week.
+Track stockout rate and fill rate from month one.
+Within 90 days, you will have more clarity on your inventory than most managers build in a year.

 Free Supply Chain Tools